35 GTA 5 Locations Based on Real Life

 Why It Counts: The Vinewood Sign is one of the cleanest visual matches in the game.
 It is the Hollywood Sign analogue, placed in the Vinewood Hills area instead of real Hollywood Hills geography.

-Claim Guardrail: Do not cite the older 3D Universe version when discussing GTA V. Use the HD Universe page.
+Accuracy Note: Do not cite the older 3D Universe version when discussing GTA V. Use the HD Universe page.

 GTA 5 Vinewood Boulevard